Jordan6794/Portfolio/improvements.md

 - Better copywriting to DHV more real users in habits30 description ?
 Talk about 100% free now but freemium in the future ?
 : humble DHV relatively low amount of users now since no marketing yet ?
 - Put Axios ? (also react-router? context API? others ?)
-- Put Agile ? (improve my knowledge of it ?)
+- Put Agile ? (improve my knowledge of it ?
+SCRUM for example)
+- Make a case study page for habits30 (and maybe other too) : similar https://tasmto.com/portfolio/inteligets

 - Clean files virer removed images styles etc
 - Put background color card behind project image ? simillar halo lab